futurice/android-best-practices/README.md

 Read more at [Proguard](http://proguard.sourceforge.net/#manual/examples.html) for examples.

 **Tip.** Save the `mapping.txt` file for every release that you publish to your users.
 By retaining a copy of the `mapping.txt` file for each release build, you ensure that you can debug a problem if a user encounters a bug and submits an obfuscated stack trace.

+If you need hard-core tools for optimizing, and specially obfuscating release code, consider [DexGuard](http://www.saikoa.com/dexguard), a commercial software made by the same team that built ProGuard.
+It can also easily split Dex files to solve the 65k methods limitation.

 ### Thanks to